A hop across the pond – the many advantages of conducting early phase trials in North America

 In North America, however, clinical trials have continued to progress.
 Unlike other geographic regions, early phase clinical studies are conducted at independent research facilities and contract research organisations (CROs), which enables increased access to bed spaces and study capacity for trials that require more intensive sampling and overnight stays.
 Access to facilities outside of the academic or hospital setting enables faster start-up timelines and more flexibility with complex study designs that include both healthy volunteers and patients.

-The purpose of this webinar is to review the key advantages of considering North America for conducting clinical trials.
-A fireside chat will be held to discuss the similarities and differences of conducting early phase research in North America versus other geographic regions.
+The purpose of this on-demand webinar is to review the key advantages of considering North America for conducting clinical trials.
+A fireside chat was held to discuss the similarities and differences of conducting early phase research in North America versus other geographic regions.

 Learning outcomes of this webinar